ArchiDAO/ArchiDAONFT/README.md

 However the technican implementation of the ArchiDAO NFTs will be based around Soulbount Tokens (SBT) as referenced here: [Decentralised Society:Finding Web3's Soul](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4105763)

+The reference implementation seems to be EIP-4973.
+The discussion at Ethereum-Magicians is here: [EIP4972 -Account-bound tokens](https://ethereum-magicians.org/t/eip-4973-account-bound-tokens/8825)

+The code for EIP-4973 is located here: [EIP4973 reference implementation](https://github.com/rugpullindex/ERC4973/)

 Beyond credentials each ArchiDAO NFT also has the governance utility in the organisation, i.e holders may participate in governance decisions to steer the ArchiDAO.

 This current repository version is a temporary development one, until we structure the whole architecture and infrastructure, which might contain more than one token and project smart contract.
 Then this repostory will migrate to a "verifiable credentials & governance NFT"